 Bronx Borough Courthouse, Beaux-Arts courthouse in Melrose, The Bronx, United States.

-The building was completed between 1905 and 1914 and initially housed the Supreme and County Courts for Bronx County.
-After the Bronx County Courthouse opened in 1934, the structure transitioned to other uses.
+The building was constructed between 1905 and 1914 to house the Supreme and County Courts for Bronx County.
+When the Bronx County Courthouse opened in 1934, it took over those functions and this structure moved on to other uses.

 The community of curious travelers